bomonike/bomonike.github.io/scada.md

 <a target="_blank" href="https://www.youtube.com/watch?v=3325bTcuPKQ">Top Requirements for an effective SCADA</a>

+Unlike older competitors that use 15 inch monitors, Induction clients display at HD (1920x1080 pixel) resolution on 22 inch monitors.

 ## Induction's Product Architecture

 <a target="_blank" href="https://inductiveuniversity.com/videos/ignition-system-architectures/8.1"><img alt="ignition-basic-arch-2726x1694.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1726629808/ignition-basic-arch-2726x1694_carhxt.png"></a>

-Induction Automation provides locally installed Java-based <strong>"Ignition"</strong> web servers (in Docker containers) to communicate with PLCs (Programmable Logic Controllers) and DCS (Distributed Control System) that control industrial equipment.
+Induction Automation provides locally installed <strong>"Ignition"</strong> web servers (in Docker containers) to communicate with PLCs (Programmable Logic Controllers) and DCS (Distributed Control System) that control industrial equipment.
 * 58 min course "Ignition with Docker" is a guided walkthrough of Ignition with Docker

+Induction charges by the number of servers installed for use by an <strong>unlimited number of clients</strong> at no additional licensing cost. <a target="_blank" href="https://www.youtube.com/watch?v=zH0m8Z0opyc">VIDEO</a>.

+Unlike legacy PLCs which use proprietary Assembly language, Ignition is customized using the Python language.

 <a target="_blank" href="https://www.youtube.com/watch?v=DCixhDisHQ8">Ignition Cloud</a>